 '''

-or as a nested list: ("+" a ("+" b ("+" c ("+" d e)))).
+"+"

+a "+"

+b "+"

+c "+"

+d e

 '''

 Complicated expressions are thus built from simple ones in a general and flexible way.
 If we want a function that acts on sums of any number of terms, we only need to define this function on a single atom and on a sum of two terms, and the Yacas engine will recursively perform the action on the entire tree.